1300Sarthak/imessage-cli/README.md

 ---

 _Original project by Cam Henlin.
-Modernized for 2026 by Sarthak._
+Modernized for Apple Architecture by Sarthak Sethi._